pycroscopy/pycroscopy/docs/data_format.rst

 Measurement data
 ^^^^^^^^^^^^^^^^

--  As mentioned earlier, microscope users may change experimental parameters during measurements.
+-  As mentioned earlier, instrument users may change experimental parameters during measurements.
 Even if these changes are minor, they can lead to misinterpretation of data if the changes are not handled robustly.
 To solve this problem, we recommend storing data under **indexed**